-Metallurgical coke used in the iron-making process at the integrated mills is produced in a byproduct coke plant comprised of a series of coke ovens grouped into batteries.
+Metallurgical coke used in the iron-making process at Granite City Works is produced in a heat recovery coke plant comprised of a series of coke ovens grouped into batteries.
 Coal is received via barge, truck, and rail and stored onsite until it is used.
 Destructive distillation ("coking") of coal occurs in coke ovens without contact with air.
 Individual coke ovens operate intermittently, with run times of each oven coordinated to ensure a consistent flow of collectible gas across the battery.
-The coke oven gas is directed into an offtake system and collecting main, and then further processed in a byproducts plant to condense and separate oils and desulfurize the gas.
+The coke oven gas is directed into an offtake system and collecting main, and combusted to generate heat and steam.
 Coke manufacturing includes preparing, charging, and heating the coal; removing and cooling the coke product; and cooling, cleaning, and recycling the oven gas.
 Several types of coal may be blended to produce the desired properties and to control the expansion of the coal mixture in the oven.
 After coking is completed, the coke is removed from the oven; doors on both sides of the chamber are opened and a ram is inserted into the chamber.
 The coke is pushed out of the oven, through the coke guide and into a quench car.
 After the coke is pushed from the oven, the doors are cleaned and repositioned.
 The quench car carrying the hot coke moves along the battery tracks to a quench tower where it is sprayed with water to cool the coke and prevent it from igniting.
 The coke is then drained, cooled, and sized before being stored or sent to the blast furnace.
-U. S. Steel's Clairton Coke Plant provides coke to the Gary Works facility via rail to be used in the blast furnace process.
+Coke is provided to Granite City Works via conveyor belt from an outside supplier.